JoshuaGoldd/System-installation-course/system-installation-project.md

 ssh-add $env:USERPROFILE\.ssh\id_ed25519
 ```

-- Next, use the following command to see the SSK key.
+- Next, use the following command to see the SSh key.

 ```powershell